Origin of the Coulomb Pseudopotential

-Finally, we introduce phonon-mediated interactions taken to have the same functional form as considered by Ashcroft and Richardson to study the very same problem of superconductivity in the UEG with electron-phonon coupling \cite{richardsonEffectiveElectronelectronInteractions1997b}.
+Finally, we introduce phonon-mediated interactions taken to have the same functional form as considered by Richardson and Ashcroft to study the very same problem of superconductivity in the UEG with electron-phonon coupling \cite{richardsonEffectiveElectronelectronInteractions1997b}.